 Have you ever wondered where your food waste goes?
 If you’re lucky enough to live somewhere with an organised food waste collection, you may have.
 Any sneaking suspicions that it might just end up in a landfill site anyway?

-If you live in London, the chances are that the contents of your food waste bin is shipped to a collection site in a neighbouring county and used to produce biogas.
+If you live in London, the chances are that the contents of your food waste bin are shipped to a collection site in a neighbouring county and used to produce biogas.
 At Bio Collectors, the largest food waste site within the M25, all the waste actually comes from businesses in the capital.

 [The CCC] visited the site[in 2015] to see how the business works and understand the technical process behind it.

-Located in an industrial hinterland near Mitcham in Surrey, Bio Collectors processes food waste from big name clients like Sainsbury’s and the Shard.
+Located in an industrial hinterland near Mitcham in Surrey, Bio Collectors processes food waste from big-name clients like Sainsbury’s and the Shard.
 Other customers include schools, hospitals, hotels and food factories across London which are attracted by the relatively lower cost of ‘recycling’ food waste as compared to sending it to landfill.

 The Bio Collectors fleet of trucks picks up around 50, 000 tonnes of food every year to be processed into a thick ‘soup’ that meets animal by-product standards.
-Around a third is then used to make biomethane which is injected in to the gas grid, with the rest shipped to other sites or used in their small 0.5 MWe Combined Heat and Power (CHP) plant. via Committee on Climate Change Website.
+Around a third is then used to make biomethane which is injected into the gas grid, with the rest shipped to other sites or used in their small 0.5 MWe Combined Heat and Power (CHP) plant. via Committee on Climate Change Website.

 Rob Greenfield and “The Food Waste Fiasco” 2014